Incitement: Impossibility

-This offense was created by section 54 of the Criminal Law Act 1977.
+This offence was created by section 54 of the Criminal Law Act 1977.

 Statutory incitement

 There are, in England and Wales, a number of statutory offences of incitement, e.g. incitement to racial hatred under the Public Order Act 1986.

-Israel/Palestine
+Israel

-Under Israel law, the offense of incitement is applied to incidents where a person publishes something which aims to incite violence or terrorism, and is conditional on a concrete possibility that the specific publication might induce the commission of an act of violence or terrorism.
-The sanction envisaged is 5 years imprisonment.
+Under Israeli law, the classification of an offense as incitement is applied to incidents in which a person publishes something with the aim to incite violence or terrorism, and it is conditional on the concrete possibility that the specific publication might induce the commission of an act of violence or terrorism.
+The sanction which is envisaged is 5 years imprisonment.

-Israel militarily occupies and administers the West Bank and the laws governing Palestinians are expressed in military legislation.
-At the very outset of the occupation, an entitled Order Concerning Prohibition of Acts of Incitement and Hostile Propaganda (Judea and Samaria) (No. 101), 5727-1967 was established by the military governor.
-The provision regarding crimes of incitement specifically, which carries a sentence of 10 years in gaol, has been described as follows:
+In areas of the West Bank administered by the Israeli Defense Forces, the crime of incitement, is adjudicated by military legislation and carries a prison sentence of up to 10 years, has been described as follows: